clingen-data-model/clinvar-curation-input-tool/README.md

 ## Release Notes

+### v1.14
+* Fixed very minor bug introduced by a ClinVar UI html change to the VCV Germline DIV element.
+This minor change was introduced by ClinVar on 6/3/2024 and impacted the vcv_revstat and vcv_interp matching logic in content.js.

 ### v1.13 changes
 * Added new combo flagging candidate reason 'Older and Outlier claim with insufficient supporting evidence'.
 * Added requirement check that an action is selected.